 - Hill Gigas have a lot of HP and can all-hit your characters for a lot of damage.
-Focus your strongest attacks on these things before they can lose their might on you.
+Focus your strongest attacks on these things before they can use their might on you.

 - Veil Dancers don't have much HP, but they use incredibly powerful magic that can one-hit your characters.
 Always kill them first when you're indoors.